AmbireTech/adex-protocol-cosmos/README.md

 Please see [OCEAN](https://github.com/AdExNetwork/adex-protocol/blob/master/OCEAN.md) to better understand the way the start/finalize operations work.

+Prior to any of the following messages, bids are unknown to the blockchain.
+If they're cancelled, their hash is being flagged as cancelled so they cannot ever be interacted with.
+Otherwise, they get wrapped into a commitment using `commitmentStartMsg`, and once the commitment goal has been delivered, we call `commitmentFinalizeMsg`.
+For more details on the protocol, see [AdEx Protocol](https://github.com/AdExNetwork/adex-protocol).

+`bidCancelMsg` - cancel a bid

 `commitmentStartMsg` - start an OCEAN commitment for a specific bid

 `commitmentFinalizeMsg` - finalize an OCEAN commitment, submit validator votes